Design & Technology

 The Journey

 When the children move into Year 1, they start to create a gunpowder plot moving picture book using sliders.
 This fits in with their WHIZZ, POP, BANG!
 Creative curriculum topic as well as their History topic of The Gunpowder Plot and Guy Fawkes.
-The children then create a 3D junk model sculpture in the theme of a superhero.
-The children demonstrate a range of cutting and shaping techniques (such as tearing, cutting, folding and curling).
+The children then create a superhero mask from various textiles, using a range of decorating techniques.
 Year 1 end the year making a Paddington Picnic where they cut, peel or grate ingredients safely and hygienically.

 As the children move into Key Stage 2, Year 3 make Catalan Tomato Bread which links to their ‘Spain’ Creative Curriculum topic.
 The children will measure ingredients to the nearest gram accurately and follow a recipe to assemble and cook ingredients (controlling the temperature of the oven or hob.)
-In the Spring term, Year 3 create Bronze Age roundhouses, which link to their History topic of Stone Age to Iron Age.
-In this project they also incorporate their forest school skills.
-They end the year creating their own magnetic board games applying their understanding of how to strengthen, stiffen and reinforce more complex structures.
-This final topic links with their science topic of Forces and Magnets.
+In the Spring term, Year 3 create money purses from textiles, which links to their History topic of Stone Age to Iron Age.
+They end the year creating their own Egyptian-themed magnetic board games, applying their understanding of how to strengthen, stiffen and reinforce more complex structures.
+This final topic links with their science topic of Forces and Magnets, as well as the History topic of the Ancient Egyptians.

-In Year 4 children begin the year looking at their resistant materials topic of making their own Automata.
-They will use scientific knowledge of the transference of forces to choose appropriate mechanisms for their product.
-Year 4 then move onto making European Couscous.
-The children will learn about seasonality and know where and how a variety of ingredients are grown, reared, caught and processed.
+In Year 4 children begin the year by making their own fruity muffins.
+The children will learn about seasonality and know where and how a variety of ingredients are grown and processed.
+They will then make insulated cupholders from various textiles, and they will use various cutting and sewing techniques to achieve this.
 Year 4 will end the year making their own musical instruments where they attempt to modify their instrument in order to change the pitch and/or volume.

-At the end of Key Stage 2, Year 6 create an Anderson Shelter model which is linked to their History topic of World War 2.
-The children develop a range of practical skills to create products (such as cutting and gluing.)
+At the end of Key Stage 2, Year 6 will make their own war time soup, which is linked to their History topic of World War 2.
+The children will use a range of practical skills, such as peeling, cutting and chopping.
 The children move on to creating slippers, in which they learn to join textiles with a combination of stitching techniques (such as back stitch for seams and running stitch to attach decoration.)
 Year 6 end the year linking their Science topic of electricity to creating controllable vehicles.
 They will create circuits using electronics kits that employ a number of components.

 DT across the School